xuri/excelize-doc/en/workbook.md

 # Workbook

-`Options` defines the options for open and reading spreadsheets.
+`Options` defines the options for reading and writing spreadsheets.

 ```go
 type Options struct {